sdruskat/cffio/docs/about/index.md

     - are superfluous (complete list of BibTeX `type`s)
   - `deprecated` in future versions

-## Differences to other software metadata formats
+## Comparison with other software metadata formats

 Differences between CFF and